2 Days Itinerary for Lake Como in Winter with Full Costs

 As expected follow normal practices like you would at home by staying in well lit areas and main roads when walking at night.
 Avoid getting cash out and wearing expensive items too.

+Absolutely, even as a solo traveller.
 Exploring Sicily on a budget doesn’t mean compromising on experiences.
 With careful planning, you can savour the best this region has to offer- from Sicily’s ancient theatres and picturesque beaches to the lively streets of Taormina and Cefalù.

 For more inspiration on affordable Italian coastal trips or hidden gems in Sicily take a look at the blogs featured below.